By: Jen Russon

 “I settled in Tamarac due to its upbeat, positive community and relaxed lifestyle.
 Not a day goes by without me thinking how lucky I am to live in such a fantastic little corner of Florida,” Maesk said, adding that he and his husband, Noel Serra, a professional photographer, will mark their tenth anniversary this December.

-Maesk hopes to bring a new generation of progressive leadership to Tamarac, with a focus on smart growth, efficient government and building community.
+Maesk hopes to bring a new generation of progressive leadership to Tamarac, focusing on smart growth, efficient government, and building community.